qvipin/csd-ctf/rounds/6/bicyclegrinder/challenge.md

 <summary>Reveal write-up</summary>

 - If you zoom into the top right corner you'll find the street name `CALLE CRISTO DE LA SENTENCIA`
-- searching for that on google maps, you'll find it to be located in cádiz, spain
+- Searching for that on Google maps, you'll find it to be located in Cádiz, Spain
-- the butchers shop on the street which is also in the picture gives you the exact location and viewing angle
+- The butchers shop on the street which is also in the picture gives you the exact location and viewing angle
-- going there on street view and turning around the camera, you'll find a store named `supermercado el jamón`
+- Going there on street view and turning around the camera, you'll find a store named `Supermercado El Jamón`
-- `el jamòn` means ham in english
+- `El Jamòn` means ham in english

 ![1](./1.png)